-- .1 Refer to City of Winnipeg Water and Waste Department Electrical Design Guide for general identification requirements as well as Section 26 05 00 - Common Work Results for Electrical. - .1 The Contract Administrator will provide an overall lamacoid list indicating equipment that requires labels as well as a draft loop tag number.
-This list is for reference only and the Contractor shall submit lamacoid labels to the Contract Administrator for review. - .2 Provide 3 mm thick lamacoid nameplates with 6 mm black lettering on white background prior to Site commissioning.
-Identify the loop tag number (where applicable) and the device name, function, and instrument range or setpoint value on the nameplate. - .3 Provide nameplates for each device on or within the panels and enclosures.
-Nameplates shall be white lamacoid with black lettering, a minimum of 25 mm x 75 mm in size with up to three lines of 5 mm lettering.
-Securely fasten nameplates and situate them in a visible location. - .4 Where it is not possible to attach a lamacoid nameplate to a field instrument component, provide the component with a stainless steel metal tag firmly wired to the device and identified with the loop tag number. - .5 Identify all wires where they terminate at the marshalling panels, junction boxes, and field devices with a heat shrink sleeve with machine printed labelling. - .6 Clearly mark all panels, pull boxes, junction boxes, etc. to indicate the nature of service. - .7 Provide neatly typed circuit directories for panel power distribution systems to indicate loops or devices powered by the circuit and the fuse size. - .8 Identify all exposed control conduits at all pull box locations, where the conduits enter or leave a room, and 5 m on center throughout the room.
+- .1 Provide 3 mm thick lamacoid nameplates with 6 mm black lettering on white background.
+Identify the loop tag number (where applicable) and the device name, function, and instrument range or setpoint value on the nameplate. - .2 Where it is not possible to attach a lamacoid nameplate to a field instrument component, provide the component with a stainless steel metal tag firmly wired to the device and identified with the loop tag number. - .3 Identify all wires where they terminate at the marshalling panels, junction boxes and field devices with a heat shrink sleeve with machine printed labelling. - .4 Clearly mark all panels, pull boxes, junction boxes, etc. to indicate the nature of service. - .5 Provide neatly typed circuit directories for panel power distribution systems to indicate loops or devices powered by the circuit and the fuse size. - .6 Identify all exposed control conduits at all pull box locations, where the conduits enter or leave a room, and 13 m on center throughout the room.
 This shall apply to conduits above removable ceilings.
-Use Thomas & Betts TY-RAP 5532-M labels for conduit identification or approved equal in accordance with B7 of the Tender. - .9 For direct current wiring, use black for positive and white for negative. - .10 For thermistor wiring to motors, use red and blue coloured insulated wire.
+Use Thomas & Betts TY-RAP 5532-M labels conduit identification. - .7 For direct current wiring use black for positive and white for negative. - .8 For thermistor wiring to motors use red and blue coloured, insulated wire.